Lesedi-Sebekedi/Demo/README.md

 # Demo

-This is just a demo to understand Github
+This is just a demo to understand Github!